 The Financial Policy Committee (FPC) is responsible for setting the UK countercyclical capital buffer which creates a cushion for banks to absorb potential losses in the event of a stress.
-In response to the COVID-19 pandemic, the UK countercyclical capital buffer was reduced from 1% to 0% and subsequent planned increases in December 2020 cancelled.
-This reduction is reflected in the summary of key metrics table above.
-The FPC expects to maintain the 0% for at least 12 months, so that any subsequent increase would not take effect until March 2022 at the earliest.
+Following the economic recovery after the COVID-19 pandemic, the FPC announced an increase in the UK countercyclical capital buffer from 0% to 1% to be effective from December 2022.
+The effective rate of 0% is reflected in the summary of key metrics table above.

 Revisions to the Capital Requirements Regulation, referred to as CRR II, were officially journaled by the EU in June 2019.
-Rules introduced by CRR II follow a phased implementation throughout 2020 and 2021.
-Significant changes include enhancement to net stable funding ratio (NSFR) requirements and reduced reporting for small and non-complex institutions.
-Following the COVID-19 pandemic, a CRR "Quick Fix" package was released in June 2020, excelling the application of key changes that were originally scheduled for June 2021.
+Rules introduced by CRR II were timetabled to follow a phased implementation throughout 2020 and 2021.
+Significant changes include an enhancement to net stable funding ratio (NSFR) requirements and reduced reporting for small and non-complex institutions.
+Following the COVID-19 pandemic, a CRR "Quick Fix" package was released in June 2020, accelerating the application of key changes that were originally scheduled for June 2021.
 Key changes include the resetting of IFRS 9 provision transitional adjustment to CET1 capital and increased benefits from lending to SMEs.